ez-org/eznode/README.md

 $ docker run -it -p 443:3443 ... eznode/eznode SSL=1 AUTH_TOKEN=mySecretPassword
 ```

 A private key and a self-signed certificate will be automatically generated and saved to `/data/ssl-keys/selfsigned.{key,cert}`.
+See [`letsnecrypt`](#letsnecrypt) below for a CA-signed cert.

 The web services will be available on port `3443` under `/bwt/`, `/explorer/` and `/specter/`.

-⚠️ The *unauthenticated* Electrum SSL server will be available on port `50002`.
+The *unauthenticated* Electrum SSL server will be available on port `50002`.
 It should *not* be exposed directly to the Internet and is meant to be used behind an authentication layer like SSH or Tor.
-An attacker with access to your Electrum server could check whether certain addresses are associated with your wallet, by querying for their history and checking if the server knows about them or not.

 When `AUTH_TOKEN` is set, NGINX will be configured to authenticate the password before forwarding traffic to the backend web services.
 This helps protect against zero-day exploits.